 This is dangerous, especially to the exclusion of safe sex education and access to contraception.
 These programs rely on shame and fear and ignore homosexuality except to mention HIV transmission.
 Abstinence-only education thus facilitates the spread of HIV.

 These attitudes also prevent the proper solutions for sexual abuse in prison.
-Prison officials do not understand the circumstances of prison sexual abuse including traumatic response.
-Furthermore they do little to prevent victims from life-threatening disease transmission.
+Prison officials do not understand the circumstances of prison sexual abuse including the traumatic response.
+Furthermore, they do little to prevent victims from life-threatening disease transmission.
 Gay men and transgender women are most at risk.
 Sexual acts are often associated with greater exposure to violence.